DataObjects-NET/dataobjects-net/Orm/Xtensive.Orm.Sqlite/NuGetContent/ReadMe.md

-# PostgreSQL provider for DataObjects.Net
+# Sqlite provider for DataObjects.Net

-The provider is responsible for interactions with PostgreSQL database - information about features and types the storage supports, low level communications, translation of SqlDom queries to native SQL text queries.
+The provider is responsible for interactions with Sqlite database - information about features and types the storage supports, low level communications, translation of SqlDom queries to native SQL text queries.

 For now it supports Sqlite 3